isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-april.md

 ### <a name="summary"></a>Resumo

-A Microsoft está a introduzir um novo formato para a nova fatura PDF do comércio no programa Cloud Solution Provider (CSP) para apresentar detalhes de faturação por detalhes do produto em vez da descrição do SKU.
+A Microsoft está a introduzir um novo formato para a nova fatura PDF do comércio no programa Fornecedor de Soluções em Nuvem (CSP) para apresentar detalhes de faturação por detalhes do produto em vez da descrição do SKU.

 ### <a name="impacted-audience"></a>Audiência impactada